biosoda/bioquery/README.md

 ## GenEx documentation

-The documentation for the GenEx semantic model, used to expose gene expression data from Bgee as a virtual RDF graph, is available at[GenEx documentation draft](https://biosoda.github.io/genex/) and the raw files in the [genex](https://github.com/biosoda/genex) repository.
+The documentation for the GenEx semantic model, used to expose gene expression data from Bgee as a virtual RDF graph, is available at [GenEx documentation draft](https://biosoda.github.io/genex/) and the raw files in the [genex](https://github.com/biosoda/genex) repository.

 ## VoiD extension documentation